Spectra of Complex Unit Hypergraphs: Basic definitions

-\end{definition} \begin{definition}The degree of a vertex $v_j$, denoted by $d_j = deg(v_j)$, is equal to the number of incidences containing $v_j$.
-The size of an edge $e$ is the number of incidences containing $e$.
+\begin{remark} The above definition of adjacent vertices does not include self-loops.
+Therefore, it differs from the definition in \cite{ReffRusnak,hyp2018-2}. \end{remark} \begin{definition}The degree of a vertex $v_j$, denoted by $d_j = deg(v_j)$, is equal to the number of incidences containing $v_j$.
+The size of an edge $e$ is the number of incidences which are contained in $e$.
 A $k$-edge is an edge of size $k$.
 A $k$-uniform hypergraph is a hypergraph such that all of its edges have size $k$.
 A $d$-regular hypergraph is a hypergraph where ever vertex has degree $d$. \end{definition} We let $\mathbb{T}$ denote the multiplicative group of complex units.

 \begin{definition}A \emph{complex unit hypergraph} is a quadruple $G=(V,E,\mathcal{I},\omega)$ consisting of a hypergraph $(V,E,\mathcal{I})$ and an {\it incidence phase function} $\omega:V\times E\rightarrow\mathbb{T}\cup\{0\}$ that satisfies